 Kenya is another region which is known for its high-quality ruby stones.
 The John Saul mine, located near the Tsavo-West National Park is the prominent producer of rubies in Kenya.

-While finding extremely good quality rubies from this region is a rare act, there have been cases where Kenyan rubies have resembled the ones found in Myanmar.
+While finding wonderful quality rubies from this region is a rare act, there have been cases where Kenyan rubies have resembled the ones found in Myanmar.

 Rubies from Vietnam

-The ever famous Vietnamese rubies first came into the world’s notice in 1983, when these were discovered in Luc Yen.
-This mountainous region of Vietnam is said to produce ruby stones that are equivalent to the rubies from the Mogok area of Myanmar.
-Possessing a fine red to purplish red color, these gemstones make a treasured possession.
+This mountainous region of Vietnam is said to produce ruby stones that are equivalent from the Mogok area of Myanmar.
+Possessing a fine red to purplish-red color, these gemstones make a treasured possession.

 Rubies from Mozambique

 Mozambique is one of the world’s most preferred sources of the Manik stone.
-The region provides a wide range of high-quality gemstones that are quite similar to the rubies from Myanmar’s Mogok region.
+The region provides a wide range of high-quality gemstones that are quite similar from Myanmar’s Mogok region.

 Rubies from other sources